NMDL-MSU/Tutorials/Module_3_Adapter_Quality_Filtering.md

 > Save the script by pressing `Ctrl o` and `enter`.
 To exit press `Ctrl x`.

 Run the script using bash.

 ```bash
 bash $HOME/RNAseq_Pipeline/merge_rst_trim_adapters.sh
 ```

-This bash script will be run interactively; meaning that it will not be submitted to the scheduler.
-An error generated from this script will point you to a job that did not generate output.
-If you get an error rerun the qsub script for that file.
+This bash script will be run interactively, meaning that it will not be submitted to the scheduler.
+An error generated from this script will point you to a job that did not produce output.
+If you get an error, rerun the qsub script for that file.
 Refer to the qstat job output file for further instructions.
-If the job did not finish in the time allocated or used up more memory than requested you will need to edit the qsub file and increase the requested resorces before resubmitting the job to SLURM.
+If the job did not finish in the time allocated or used up more memory than requested, you would need to edit the qsub file and increase the required resources before resubmitting the job to SLURM.

 Let us review the summary files generated.